Democratic Kampuchea: Society

+Officially, the party organized the people into three categories: penh sith, triem and bannheu.
+Penh siths (ពេញ សិទ្ធិ) or full-right people were entitled to full food rations, and allowed to join the Angkar or the military.
+Most of them were the "old people", mainly uneducated peasants, whom Pol Pot did not see as a threat to the regime.
+Triems (ត្រៀម) or "candidates" were considered to be aspiring penh siths, they came second after penh sith in food rations, and were allowed to hold minor political positions.
+Bannheus (បញ្ញើ) or the "deposited" people who had to wear blue scarves comprised most of the "new people", they had no rights at all.
+Some were executed immediately, others were worked to exhaustion.
+While class divisions were considered to be of fundamental importance, political attitudes were also taken into account, thus a bad class background could be partially overcome by a good political attitude (i.e., loyalty to the Angkar) or vice versa.

 The "new people" were treated as forced labourers.
 They were constantly moved, were forced to do the hardest physical labour, and worked in the most inhospitable, fever-ridden parts of the country, such as forests, upland areas, and swamps.
 "New people" were segregated from "old people", enjoyed little or no privacy, and received the smallest rice rations.
 When the country experienced food shortages in 1977, the "new people" suffered the most.

-The medical care available to them was primitive or nonexistent.
+The medical care available to them was primitive or even nonexistent.
 Families often were separated because people were divided into work brigades according to age and sex and sent to different parts of the country.
 "New people" were subjected to unending political indoctrination and could be executed without trial.

 The situation of the "old people" under Khmer Rouge rule was more ambiguous.
 Refugee interviews reveal cases in which villagers were treated as harshly as the "new people", enduring forced labour, indoctrination, the separation of children from parents, and executions; however, they were generally allowed to remain in their native villages.
 Because of their age-old resentment of the urban and rural elites, many of the poorest peasants probably were sympathetic to Khmer Rouge's goals.
 In the early 1980s, visiting Western journalists found that the issue of peasant support for the Khmer Rouge was an extremely sensitive subject that officials of the People's Republic of Kampuchea were not inclined to discuss.